-Our step-by-step guides on how to make Easter wreaths show you how to make a DIY wreath for spring with few Easter craft essentials, things you already have around your home or even fresh flowers and foliage picked from your own garden.
+Our step-by-step guides on how to make Easter wreaths show you how to make a DIY wreath for spring with a few Easter craft essentials, things you already have around your home or even fresh flowers and foliage picked from your own garden.

 If you're looking for ideas to entertain the kids during the holidays, why not let them help you make Easter wreaths?
 How sweet would one look hung on each child's bedroom door?
 A fun Easter activity, they'll love having their own project to work on.
 And, if you're lucky, it might even keep them out of trouble for half an hour.